onflow/service-account/transactions/burn-flow/2022/sep-21/README.md

 # Burn Flow - Sep 21

 The Flow Service account will burn 38,357,187 FLOW after it has been transferred from the Genesis Token Account.
-These tokens are accounted for as part of the FlowToken.totalSupplybut are *not currently considered* as part of the FlowToken inflation while paying rewards.
+These tokens are "Bonus Tokens" and are accounted for as part of the FlowToken.totalSupply but are *not currently considered* as part of the FlowToken inflation while paying rewards.

+## About Bonus Tokens

+During the initial Flow launch two batches of tokens were initially created by the Gensis Account.
+These consisted of the initial token supply mint and a second batch of 65mm tokens which are referred to as "Bonus Tokens."
+These 65mm tokens were withheld from the Flow Total Supply and distributed as locked tokens, only to be unlocked if Flow milestones were not achieved.
+These milestomnes were all achieved, and the 65mm Bonus Tokens are all reclaimed and will be destroyed.
+These locked tokens were not in circulation as they were not transferrable by the holding parties, and were not considered for totalSupply inflation as part of the rewards calculation.

 | Template                                                 | Arguments | Multisig Link   | Transaction |
 |---                                                       |---        |---              |---          |